Iowa caucuses: Democratic Party

 Each precinct divides its delegate seats among the candidates in proportion to caucus goers' votes.
 Participants indicate their support for a particular candidate by standing in a designated area of the caucus site (forming a preference group).
 An area may also be designated for an "uncommitted" group.
 Participants may try to convince their neighbors to support their candidates.
 Each preference group might informally deputize a few members to recruit supporters from the other groups and, in particular, from among those undecided.
 Undecided participants might visit each preference group to ask its members about their candidate.

 After some time, the electioneering is temporarily halted, and the supporters for each candidate (and for "uncommitted") are counted.
 At this point, the caucus officials determine which candidates or groups are viable, potentially including the "uncommitted" group.
 Depending on the number of county delegates to be elected, the viability threshold is no less than 15% of attendees.
 (For four or more delegates, the threshold is 15%.
 For three delegates, the threshold is the total number of voters, divided by 6, roughly 16.66%.
 For two delegates, the threshold is 25%.
 For one delegate, there is no threshold, and the delegate is elected by a majority vote of eligible voters in attendance, following the first round of alignment.)
 For a candidate (or the "uncommitted" group) to earn any delegates from a particular precinct, the candidate or group must have the support of at least the percentage of participants required by the viability threshold.
-Once viability is determined, participants have an opportunity to realign: although supporters of viable candidates or groups are locked into their choice, the supporters of nonviable candidates or groups may find a viable candidate or group to support, join together with supporters of another nonviable candidate or group to secure a delegate for one of the two, or abstain.
+Once viability is determined, participants have an opportunity to realign: although supporters of viable candidates or groups are locked into their choice, the supporters of nonviable candidates or groups may find a viable candidate or group to support, join with supporters of another nonviable candidate or group to secure a delegate for one of the two, or abstain.
 This realignment is a distinction of caucuses in that (unlike in most primaries) a voter's second choice can help a candidate.